Experiments in the Lab

 Eye tracking (screen)

-In an eye tracking-test an advanced camera measures eye movements across a screen.
+In an eye tracking-test, an advanced camera measures eye movements across a screen.
 The screen can be a computer screen, tablet or smartphone.
-The testperson gets a job to perform, for example, to buy something in an OnlineShop or to look at a flyer.
+The testperson gets a task to perform, for example to buy something in an OnlineShop or to look at a flyer.
 After the eye tracking-test there is an interview.
 By combining eye tracking and interview we get an overall picture of the experience in front of the screen.

 In our check-out we combine RFID and NFC to get a good consumer experience and the best service.
 When you log in with your phone, you can also choose delivery method before you finish your purchase by using the phone.